 Francine Pitassi, one of Regency's Lighting Specialists, works with customers every day to find cost and energy saving lighting options for their applications.
 One topic she finds herself addressing often is that of lighting rebates.
 In this article, Francine helps answer some of the most common questions we receive centered around lighting rebates.

-There are three main types of lighting rebates – POS/ instant/ midstream lighting rebates, prescriptive lighting rebates, and custom lighting rebates.
+There are three main types of lighting rebates – POS (point of sale), prescriptive lighting rebates, and custom lighting rebates.

 A point of sale, or POS, rebate is often set around specific product types.
+It can also be called an instant or midstream lighting rebate.
 This kind of rebate is issued when the corresponding materials are purchased.
 This is the easiest type of rebate for customers to take advantage of, and there's no waiting for a reimbursement check.

 Prescriptive lighting rebate programs are not designed to be claimed instantly – the incentives are paid out based on the parameters correlating to the item sold.
 This is a straightforward type of rebate, but you still have to wait for a check from the organization issuing the rebate.